radian-software/selectrum/README.md

   but it's postpended instead of prepended when the candidate is dispalyed.
 This is used, for example, to display candidate annotations under `completion-in-region`.
-* `selectrum-candidate-full`: controls how the candidate appears in the user input area of the minibuffer.
-If this property is present, then it specifies the canonical representation of the candidate.
-  This is the value that will be returned from `selectrum-read`.
-It is also the value that will be inserted when the user presses `TAB`.
-In `find-file`, the canonical representation of each candidate is its absolute path on the filesystem.

 Besides, we have: